Amanda Swisten

 Amanda Swisten is a former American actress and model born of Scandinavian ancestry.
 She was born in Manhattan.
 Swisten spent most of her childhood in Connecticut before she moved to Los Angeles to pursue her career in acting.

 Swisten started her career in acting in the movie American Wedding.
 She is also known for her role in The Girl Next Door and Two and a Half Men.
 She also appeared in the music videos William Hung’s "She Bangs", Eminem’s "The Real Slim Shady" and Kid Rock’s "Bawitdaba".
 Swisten is also known for her modelling in magazines including Maxim and Stuff, and calendars including DreamsGirls and Women of Soccer.

 Additionally, Swisten visited Iraq with Dean Cain during the Iraq War.
 They visited various bases spending 12 to 18 hours signing autographs and giving out T-shirts.
 In her spare time she enjoys reading forensic science, looking up cars and listening to music.
-Swisten admits to reading and talking with a serial killer in her spare time.